BartStolarek/CropDoc/README.md

 - for venv: ```pip install -r requirements.txt```
 - for conda: ```conda install --file requirements.txt```

+### Additional: VSC Python Interpreter Setup

+To setup python interpreter in visual studio code (so that installed packages dont cause any unresolved issues or warnings)

+1. Open the command palette in VSC (Ctrl+Shift+P)

+2. Type 'Python: Select Interpreter'

+3. Click 'enter interpreter path'

+4. Navigate to the 'CropDoc/venv/bin/' directory and select the python you'd like to use, i.e. 'python3.10'

+5. Restart your terminal

 ## Running the server
 1. Make sure you're in 'CropDoc' Directory